Podbielsky/Interactive_Labber_Data_Viewer/traces_manipulation_user_guide.md

 ## Generate Traces from Datset

 This feature is meant to generate a new HDF5 file with a 'Traces' group that uses the necessary format for `Plot Map with Trace Data`.
 It can be applied to any 2D or 3D HDF5 dataset or .npy array.
+Aside from the traces group, a Data group is also generated.
+It contains a dataset with the mean values of the traces and is generated because it is required by the plotter.

 1. Open the feature by clicking `File` > `Generate Traces from Dataset`